pedro-profile/pedro-profile/README.md

 I made this video 🎥  https://youtu.be/xBdfI6vz1Lw  for another company as a summary of my professional experiences.
 <br>With this in mind, we can possibly move directly to the second interview process and talk geekiness.

-➡️ Download my CV&nbsp;| https://mixed.solutionsarray.com/cv/
+➡️ Download my CV&nbsp;&nbsp;| https://mixed.solutionsarray.com/cv/

 ➡️ Read my LinkedIn | https://www.linkedin.com/in/SolutionsArray